scottaohara/accessibility_interview_questions/README.md

 - Describe a scenario where you might need to use `aria-describedby`.
 - What is a focus trap, or focus trapping?
 Describe an instance of when you'd need focus trapping, and how it can be an accessibility failure if not used appropraitely.
 - Describe a situation where one might need to add or modify the the focusability of an element by using the `tabindex` attribute.
-- What are landmark roles and how can they be useful?
+- What are landmark regions and how can they be useful?
 - In what situations might you use a toggle button, vs a switch control, vs a checkbox?
 - Describe methods to hide content:
     + From all users.